 Do we wonder how many basic and healthy things ecosystems provide for us?
-We take it for granted that we are walking with a dry foot on the pavement not deep in the water.
-However, it is biodiversity – the presence of many species of plants and animals, that gives us clean air and water, good-quality soil, and pollination of crops, helps us fight and adapt to climate change, and reduces the effects of natural disasters.
-Meanwhile, human, through their activities and invasion of species, destroys this diversity.
+We take it for granted that we walk with a dry foot on the pavement not deep in the water.
+However, it is biodiversity – the presence of many species of plants and animals, that gives us clean air, water, and good-quality soil.
+It helps us to counteract climate change and reduces the effects of natural disasters.
+Meanwhile, human, through their invasion destroys this diversity.

 On the occasion of Earth Week, I had the opportunity to participate in local Zoom workshops organized by the Green Recovery Working Group of Galway County PPN.
 It was a meeting with representatives of local groups that are involved in restoring the ecosystem in County Galway.

 Thanks to this Conversation about Earth, I have learned what animals and plants interact in my city and County Galway and how we can care for them.
 I think we often don’t realize what biodiversity is.
 Now is the time to restore what has been lost in the environment.
 However, in order to do this, it is good finding out what is biodiversity, and what we have around.